- Sustainability TOP

 PREISM (Advanced Genuine Maintenance Service Utilizing Vehicle Data)

-• Prevention:
+- Prevention:

 Servicing details and maintenance cycles differ depending on the status of use of the vehicle.
-However, PREISM tracks data on each vehicle's condition, thus enabling optimally predictive and preventive maintenance for each vehicle, which checks malfunctions.
+However, PREISM tracks data on each vehicle's condition, thus enabling optimally predictive and preventive maintenance for each vehicle, which checks malfunctions. - Immediate repairs:

 Even if a malfunction occurs, our Isuzu service centers can estimate servicing details from the malfunction data obtained prior to warehousing.
 Thus the vehicle's servicing time can be shortened.
-This can also reduce downtime and makes the vehicle's operation more secure.
+This can also reduce downtime and make the vehicle's operation more secure.

 The full lineup of the heavy-duty GIGA, medium-duty FORWARD, and light-duty ELF trucks comes with a data transmission terminal as a standard feature, providing PREISM to support stable operation of a customer's vehicle.